 What I've learned from "After the Gold Rush"

-| Note: "After the Gold Rush" is a paper that was once freely available at this site.
-Now you have to register with them in order to download it. |
+at this site.
+Now you have to register with them in order to download it.

 New technology can be disruptive or sustaining.
 Sustaining technology is such that allows to do the same thing better (cheaper, faster).
 It doesn't create new markets or opportunities.
 Disruptive technology creates new markets and opportunities, sometimes replacing the old technology.
 Internet isn't inherently disruptive or sustaining.